H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 Annual Goal of $9,000

-Many areas in which we work have unclean, poor quality water supply systems coupled with poor and often overflowing sewage systems, a recipe for disease.
-This infrastructure problem is too big for LHA to tackle so we looked at other routes and found a direct approach to provide clean water immediately.
-Since 2013, along with Lha Charitable Trust, we have now installed 32 water filtration systems in schools, monasteries and nunneries.
-The result of LHA’s clean water initiative, organized by Johanna Gartner, is clean drinking water for more than 10,000 people every day.
-Lha Charitable Trust now develops and carries out hygiene education programs and continues to maintain these filtration systems.
-Annual cost for maintenance and filter replacements of the 30 systems is about $5,500.
+many areas in which we work have unclean, poor quality water supply systems coupled with poor and often overflowing sewage systems, a recipe for disease. this infrastructure problem is too big for lha to tackle so we looked at other routes and found a direct approach to provide clean water immediately. since 2013, along with lha charitable trust, we have now installed 35 water filtration systems in schools, monasteries and nunneries. johanna gartner and her team, the founder of this water program, led research prior to and after filter installations in schools assessing absentee rates and grade achievement levels. after the installation of the filter systems absentee rates were greatly reduced and grades were up! it was clear that water born illness was a big problem. lha charitable trust now develops and carries out hygiene education programs and continues to maintain these filtration systems. annual cost for maintenance and filter replacements of the 35 systems is about $9,000. the result of this clean water initiative is clean drinking water for more than 10,000 people every day. for more info, or to donate directly to this project click here.

 PUBLIC HEALTH INITIATIVE - SEWAGE CONTROL

-Currently, clogged, overflowing sewage system runoff leaks into streets and neighborhoods, jeopardizing public health, especially in lower-elevation areas, where the poorest, most vulnerable people live.
-Due to lack of remediation equipment, overflows can go unaddressed for months.
-Although this is illegal, dangerous, and often deadly, men are sometimes sent into the pipes to manually dislodge clogs.
-Our goal is to purchase a Mini-Jet Sewer Truck and to develop local expertise for its operation to flush hazardous sewer drainage lines.
+Currently, clogged and overflowing sewage systems leak into streets and neighborhoods due to underground clogged sewage drainpipes.
+The smell is horrible.
+This also jeopardizes public health, especially in lower-elevation areas, where the poorest, most vulnerable people live.
+Due to lack of remediation equipment, overflows can go unaddressed for weeks.
+Our goal is to purchase the proper equipment, and to develop local expertise for its operation, to flush these hazardous sewer drainage lines.
 For more info or to donate directly to this project click here.

 TIBETAN SMILES DENTAL CARE PROGRAM